robfatland/pythonbytes/nim/README.md

     print ('a is still greater than 2')
 ```

+The indented code (inside the loop) will run over and over again as long as `a` is greater than `2`.
+Notice that the value of `a` never changes.
+This means that `a` will *always* be greater than `2`.
+This code will therefore run forever!
+By forever I mean it will run until you stop the program yourself or until the computer falls apart.
-This code will run forever!
-If you try it you might have to stop it using Ctrl-C. Let's do a nicer version:
+If you try running this code you might eventually decide to stop it using ctrl-C.

+Let's do a nicer (non-infinite) version of a `while` loop:

 ```